Waqaruddin Qadri

-Muhammad Waqaruddin Qadri (1 January 1915 – 9 September 1993) was an Islamic scholar associated with the Sunni Barelvi movement of south Asia.
-His fatawa (rulings) are compiled in three volume of the book titled Waqar-ul-Fatawa.
+Muhammad Waqaruddin Qadri (1 January 1915 – 9 September 1993) also known as Waqar-e-Millat was an Islamic scholar associated with the Sunni Barelvi movement of south Asia.
+His fatawa (rulings) are compiled in three volume of the book titled Waqar ul Fatawa.
 He taught and administered in Islamic institutes in India, Bangladesh and later in Pakistan.
 He was conferred title of Grand Mufti of Pakistan during Muhammad Zia-ul-Haq regime.